cjdcordeiro/oci-factory/src/workflow-engine/README.md

 ### Deploy

 These Terraform configurations will take care of deploying the VMs and configuring them with MicroK8s.
-The `cluster.tf` file has the OpenStack and MicroK8s configurations, and it relies on `variables.tf` and `cloud-init.yml`.
+The `deploy_cluster.tf` file has the OpenStack and MicroK8s configurations, and it relies on `variables.tf` and `cloud-init.yml`.
 The former has the secret connection variables that need to be set before deploying the VMs, while the latter contains the Cloud-init recipes for configuring said nodes.